Fawzia Koofi

-Fawzia Koofi (فوزیه کوفی, [fæwziːæ(h) kuːfiː]; born in 1975) is an Afghan politician, writer, and women's rights activist.
-Originally from Badakhshan province, Koofi was recently a member of the Afghan delegation negotiating peace with the Taliban in Doha Qatar.
+Fawzia Koofi (فوزیه کوفی, [fæwziːæ(h) kuːfiː]; born 1975) is an Afghan politician, writer, and women's rights activist.
+Originally from Badakhshan province and ethnically Tajik, Koofi was recently a member of the Afghan delegation negotiating peace with the Taliban in Doha Qatar.
 She is an ex Member of Parliament in Kabul and was the Vice President of the National Assembly.

 Biography

 Youth and education

-Koofi's father was a Member of Parliament (MP) for 25 years but died at the end of the first Afghan war (1979–1989), killed by Mujahideen.
+Koofi's father was a Member of Parliament (MP) for 25 years but died at the end of the Afghan war (1979–1989), killed by Mujahideen.

 Born into a polygamous family of seven women, Koofi was first rejected by her parents because of her gender.
 Her father had married a younger woman and her mother sought to have a son to maintain her husband's affection.
 The day Koofi was born, she was left out to die in the sun.

 Koofi managed to persuade her parents to send her to school, making her the only girl in the family to attend.
 She originally pursued a medical degree but was unable to continue when the Taliban banned women from all education after their 1996 takeover.
 After the 2001 fall of the Taliban she returned to school and eventually graduated from Preston university with a master's degree in business and management.

 Koofi worked with vulnerable groups such as Internally Displaced People (IDP) and marginalized women and children, and served as a child protection officer for UNICEF from 2002 to 2004.